 How to report.
-Individuals should report their deductible interest expense either on Schedule A or Schedule E of Form 1040 depending on the type of asset (or expenditure if the allocation is based on the tracing of loan proceeds) to which the interest expense is allocated.
+Individuals should report their deductible interest expense on either Schedule A or Schedule E of Form 1040, depending on the type of asset (or expenditure if the allocation is based on the tracing of loan proceeds) to which the interest expense is allocated.

 For interest allocated to trade or business assets (or expenditures), report the interest in Part II, Schedule E (Form 1040).
-On a separate line, put "business interest" and the name of the entity in column (a) and the amount in column (i).
+On a separate line, put "business interest" and the name of the partnership or S corporation in column (a) and the amount in column (i).

-For passive activity use, enter the interest on Form 8582 as a deduction from the passive activity of the entity.
+For interest allocated to passive activity use, enter the interest on Form 8582 as a deduction from the passive activity of the partnership or S corporation.
 Show any deductible amount in Part II, Schedule E (Form 1040).
 On a separate line, put "passive interest" and the name of the entity in column (a) and the amount in column (g).

-For investment use, enter the interest on Form 4952.
+For interest allocated to investment use, enter the interest on Form 4952.
 Carry any deductible amount allocated to royalties to Part II, Schedule E (Form 1040).
-On a separate line enter "investment interest" and the name of the entity in column (a) and the amount in column (i).
-Carry the balance to line 13, Schedule A (Form 1040).
+On a separate line enter "investment interest" and the name of the partnership or S corporation in column (a) and the amount in column (i).
+Carry the balance of the deductible amount to line 13, Schedule A (Form 1040).

-Any interest allocated to proceeds used for personal purposes is personal interest which is not deductible.
+Any interest allocated to proceeds used for personal purposes is generally not deductible.

-Debt-financed distributions.
-Generally, if the entity borrows funds, the general allocation rules discussed earlier in this section apply.
-If those funds are allocated to distributions made to partners or shareholders, the distributed loan proceeds and related interest expense must be reported to the partners and shareholders separately.
+Debt-financed distribution.
+A debt-financed distribution occurs when a partnership or S corporation borrows funds and allocates those funds to distributions made to partners or shareholders.
+The distributed loan proceeds and related interest expense must be reported to the partners and shareholders separately.
 This is because the loan proceeds and the interest expense must be allocated depending on how the partner or shareholder uses the proceeds.

+This treatment of debt-financed distributions follows the general allocation rules discussed earlier.
 For example, if a shareholder uses distributed loan proceeds to invest in a passive activity, that shareholder's portion of the entity's interest expense on the loan proceeds is allocated to a passive activity use.

-Optional method.
-The entity can choose to allocate the distributed loan proceeds to other expenditures it makes during the tax year of the distribution.
-This allocation is limited to the amount of the other expenditures less any loan proceeds already allocated to them.
+Optional allocation method.
+The partnership or S corporation can choose to allocate the distributed loan proceeds to other expenditures it makes during the tax year of the distribution.
+This allocation is limited to the amount of the other expenditures minus any loan proceeds already allocated to them.
 For any distributed loan proceeds that are more than the amount allocated to the other expenditures, the rules in the previous paragraph apply.

 How to report.
-If the entity does not use the optional method, it reports the interest expense on the loan proceeds on the line on Schedule K-1 (Form 1065 or Form 1120S) for "Other deductions."
+If the entity does not use the optional allocation method, it reports the interest expense on the loan proceeds on the line on Schedule K-1 (Form 1065 or Form 1120S) for "Other deductions."
 The expense is identified on an attached schedule as "Interest expense allocated to debt-financed distributions."
-The partner or shareholder claims the interest expense depending on how the distribution was used
+The partner or shareholder claims the interest expense depending on how the distribution was used.

-If the entity uses the optional method, it reports the interest expense on the loan proceeds allocated to other expenditures on the appropriate line or lines of Schedule K-1.
+If the entity uses the optional allocation method, it reports the interest expense on the loan proceeds allocated to other expenditures on the appropriate line or lines of Schedule K-1.
 For example, if the entity chooses to allocate the loan proceeds and related interest to a rental activity expenditure, the entity will take the interest into account in figuring the net rental income or loss reported on Schedule K-1.

 More information.
-For more information on allocating and reporting these interest expenses, see Notice 88-37, 1988-1 C.B.
-522, and Notice 89-35, 1989-1 C.B.
-675, which are available at most IRS offices.
+For more information on allocating and reporting these interest expenses, see Notice 88-37 in Cumulative Bulletin 1988-1.
+Also see Notice 89-35 in Cumulative Bulletin 1989-1.